Shown: Kimtech PURE A5 sterile boots (boots w/ ties). Size and code vary by option.

 Materials and build (manufacturer basis)

-Kimtech A5 sterile boots use breathable SMS (100% polypropylene) as the base garment material and are described with a vinyl sole and serged seams in the A5 sterile apparel technical data sheet.
+Kimtech A5 sterile boots use breathable SMS (100% polypropylene) as the base garment material and are described with a vinyl sole and serged seams.

 For tie versions, closure stability is achieved using long ties that must be controlled during donning to avoid floor contact.